Giacomo Modica: As manager

 He successively served as head coach of Serie D club Messina in the 2017–18 season.

 He left Messina for Cavese (Serie D, soon to be readmitted to Serie C to fill vacancies) for the 2018–19 campaign, guiding the club to a mid-table placement in the league, then leaving the club by mutual consent by the end of the season.

-On 13 July 2019 he was unveiled as head coach of Serie C club Vibonese.
+On 13 July 2019, he was unveiled as head coach of Serie C club Vibonese.

-On 3 July 2020 he was hired again by Cavese.
-On 11 November 2020, he resigned from Cavese following a bad start for the season, with the club in relegation zone.
+On 3 July 2020, he was hired again by Cavese.
+On 11 November 2020, he resigned from Cavese following a bad start for the season, with the club in the relegation zone.

-In December 2021 he was appointed new head coach of Serie D club Casale.
+In December 2021, he was appointed new head coach of Serie D club Casale.
 He resigned from his position on 27 February 2022, after achieving only ten points in his eight games in charge.

 On 23 July 2022, Modica agreed to return to Vibonese following the club's relegation to Serie D.

+On 8 July 2023, Modica was appointed as the new head coach of Messina in the Serie C league.
+After saving the club from relegation and being confirmed in charge of Messina for the following season, Modica resigned on 20 January 2025 following a club takeover, leaving Messina in third-last place in the league table.

+On 1 June 2025, Modica was unveiled as the new head coach of Maltese Premier League champions Ħamrun Spartans.
+In his first games in charge, Modica guided his club to eliminate Žalgiris in the first qualifying round of the 2025–26 UEFA Champions League, and eventually guide Ħamrun Spartans to become the first Maltese club ever to qualify to the group stage of a European competition after eliminating RFS in the playoff round of the 2025–26 UEFA Conference League.